Sally Spigner MBACP Dip Couns; Adult/Couple/Teens Therapy BR1

 Photos & videos

 Free informal pre-assessment conversation, here you can decide whether or not you would like us to meet for an introductory session.
-Find out about what counselling is, and is not!
+The first counselling session is really for you to decide whether or not you feel comfortable talking with me, there is no obligation to come again.
+I will explain how I work, and you can decide if you feel it is for you.

-Please note that I do offer a full hour of counselling for your session charge, whereas many other therapists work on a 50 minute session basis.
+Please note that I do offer a full hour of counselling for your fee, whereas many other therapists work on a 50 minute session basis.

 Session charges for individuals